-The American pit bull terrier is a companion dog breed.
+The American Pit Bull Terrier (APBT) is a companion dog breed.
 These dogs are muscular and powerful but are naturally aggressive only toward other animals, not humans.
 When properly trained, this dog is a loyal and affectionate family pet.
 The breed is not recognized by the American Kennel Club (AKC), but it is recognized by the Continental Kennel Club and the United Kennel Club (UKC).

 - Group: Terrier (United Kennel Club)